 Best Practices for Owning ETFs in an IRA

-After we’ve covered the various advantages and considerations that come with having ETFs within an IRA Here are a few good ways to keep them in your mind:
+After we’ve covered the many advantages and issues that come with having ETFs in an IRA, here are a few best practices you should keep in your mind:

 - Know your risk tolerance: Before investing in any ETFs, assess your risk tolerance.
 ETFs vary considerably in risk levels from relatively safe government bond ETFs to highly risky commodity ETFs.